University of the Sciences: Accreditation and approved credential levels

 In addition, a number of individual programs within USciences were offered under the auspices of specialized accrediting bodies in appropriate disciplines.

 Campus

 The USciences campus covers approximately 24 acres of urban landscape in the section of West Philadelphia known as University City, which also encompasses the University of Pennsylvania and Drexel University.
 It is bordered on one side by Clark Park and on another by The Woodlands, an historic cemetery that now serves as a large urban park with walking and bicycle trails.
 The campus comprises 23 buildings, including academic halls, laboratories, mixed-use and dedicated residence halls, as well as open spaces and athletic venues.
+The oldest building, Griffith Hall, was added to the Philadelphia Register of Historic Places in May 2024.

+In September 2022, the interim president of St. Joseph's informed the university community that all former USciences undergraduate programs would be transitioned to the main Hawk Hill campus.
+Graduate health sciences programs would be consolidated into the southwest section of the University City campus.
+However in February 2024 St. Joesph's announced their intention to sell the entire University City campus.
+After having failed to find a single buyer for the entire campus, twelve individual properties were for sale as of January 2025.
+In September 2025 fifteen former Usciences buildings were sold to a charter school system for an undiscolosed amount.

 Marvin Samson Center for the History of Pharmacy

 The Marvin Samson Center for the History of Pharmacy, located in Griffith Hall, houses artifacts, objects and records associated with pharmacology, pharmaceutical manufacturing and the practice of pharmacy, as well as the history of USciences.
 Its permanent collection ranges from ceramic and glass apothecary jars, mortars and pestles, and tools and instruments for drug preparation, to pharmacy and drug advertising items, nursing and orthopedic equipment and paintings and sculpture.
 The Samson Center has also become home to Wyeth Pharmaceuticals's artifacts and archives.